 about me

-I am a first-year Ph.D. student advised by Chaz Firestone at the Johns Hopkins University Department of Psychological & Brain Sciences, where I also collaborate with Shari Liu.
-Broadly, I study visual perception and cognition.
-I am especially interested in exploring the distinction between content and form in the mind.
+I am a second-year Ph.D. student advised by Chaz Firestone at the Johns Hopkins University Department of Psychological & Brain Sciences, where I also collaborate with Shari Liu.
+I study visual perception and cognition, and am especially interested in exploring how the mind separates content (what something is) from form (how it appears).

 In 2023, I graduated from Yale University, where I studied Statistics & Data Science.
-During this time, I worked with several different researchers, including Frank Keil (Yale), Steven Franconeri (Northwestern), and Tomer Ullman (Harvard), among others.
+During this time, I was fortunate to collaborate with several different researchers, including Frank Keil (Yale), Steven Franconeri (Northwestern), and Tomer Ullman (Harvard), among others.

 Beyond research, I love basketball (and have been a lifelong Celtics fan), producing music, and performing stand-up comedy.